incidentdiscovery/incidentdiscovery.github.io/_posts/2020-02-19-Relaying-for-gMSA.md

 - 2\.
 The attacker than relays the NTLM_NEGOTIATE to the target server of their choice.
 - 3\.
 Target server answers back with an NTLM_CHALLENGE packet to the attacker.
 - 4\.
 Attacker relays the NTLM_CHALLANGE packet to the victim.
 - 5\.
-Victim answers with a back to the attacker.
+Victim answers with a NTLM_AUTHENTICATE back to the attacker.
 - 6\.
 Attacker relays the NTLM_AUTHENTICATE to the target server.
 - 7\.
 The attacker now has an authenticated session with the target server.
 ![relaying-steps](../assets/img/gMSA/relaying-steps.png)